aws-samples/aws-document-moderation-and-classification/README.md

 ![](TrainingPipeline.png)

 ### Installation
+The following Cloudformation templates will deploy the training pipeline.

 Region| Launch
 ------|-----
 US East (N. Virginia) | [![Launch in us-east-1](launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=doc-moderation-classification-training-pipeline&templateURL=https://aws-rek-immersionday-us-east-1.s3.amazonaws.com/TrainingPipeline.yaml)
 US West (Oregon) | [![Launch in us-west-2](launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks/new?stackName=doc-moderation-classification-training-pipeline&templateURL=https://aws-rek-immersionday-us-east-1.s3.amazonaws.com/TrainingPipeline.yaml)

+Once the CloudFormation stack has been created, navigate to Amazon SageMaker Console.
+Click on Notebook instances from the pane on the left.
+Look for an instance with name **DocProcessingNotebookInstance-** prefix and wait till the status is *InService*.
+Under Actions, click on *Open Jupyter*.
+Click on the ***Rekognition_Custom_Labels.ipynb*** notebook.

+The notebook demonstrates entire lifecycle of preparing training and test images, labeling them, creating manifest files and training a model with Amazon Rekognition Custom Labels.
+The notebook is self-explanatory; you can follow the steps to complete training the model.

 ## Inference Pipeline